Shadowsith/jquery-announce/readme.md

-# jquery.announce.js - A micro-plugin for displaying unobtrusive announcements.
+# jQuery.announce - A micro-plugin for displaying unobtrusive announcements.

 Developed by Cory LaViska for A Beautiful Site, LLC